tbela99/css-parser/files/minification.md

 }
 ```

-### UTF-8 escape sequence

-UTF-8 escape sequences are decoded and replaced by their corresponding characters.

 ### CSS prefix removal (Experimental)

 This feature is disabled by default.
-The prefixed versions of the css gradient functions are not supported.

 ```ts